 Motivation

 An application that detects emotions from voice and visualizes these emotions through an avatar can be used in many fields.
-It can be used in the medical field for therapy where it can help people who have social phobias to communicate easily with others.
+It can be used in the medical field for therapy, where it can help people who have social phobias to communicate easily with others.
 In games, it can deliver a virtual reflection of a player’s emotions while protecting their privacy.
 Such an application can also be beneficial in customer service where it can aid the call center workers in quickly recognizing the emotions of the calling customers.
 It can also be useful in E-learning and virtual meetings as it can help the teachers to detect the state of the students throughout the sessions.
 In addition, it also supports privacy as you can use a photo that isn't yours or by using a default avatar.

 Objectives